stephengodderidge/learn-git/README.md

   * _verb_: to write your changes to whichever branch you're currently on.
   * _noun_: refers to the new changes themselves.
 Once you've committed your changes, you can undo those changes by undoing the commit.
 Git uses hashes to refer to your various commits.

 * __remote__ - opposite of local.
-Used to describe a repo that exists in GitHub (or a different git service)
+Used to describe a repo that exists in GitHub (or a different git service).
+By default, your local repo will have one remote: `origin`.
+You can add other remotes as well.
+This is helpful when you want to pull the latest changes from the original repository that your fork is generated from (see Step 2.5 above in the tutorial).

 * __local__ - opposite of remote.
 Used to describe a repo that exists on your local machine.

-* __fork__ - a copy of someone else's repository that exists under your user.
+* __fork__ - a copy of someone else's repository.
+This new copy is owned by your GitHub user, so you're able to make changes to it.
 This is a very common approach in the open-source contributing world.
 See Step 1.

 * __pull request__ - a request to merge your changes into a branch (usually master).
 Think of it as a request to _pull your feature branch's changes into the master branch_.
-Note that these feature branches can be on a fork of the main repo.
+Note that these feature branches can be on a fork of the original/upstream/main repo.

 * __push__ - Used to describe the process of adding your commit to another branch, usually from a local to a remote.
 Example: _Push your changes (commit) to your remote repo_.